Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Experiments

 \subsection{Attack Efficiency}

-To assess the practical efficiency of \attacker, we compare the average attack time with baseline methods, including P4D-K, P4D-N, and UnlearnDiffAtk.
-Figure~\ref{fig:time} reports results across three representative tasks—\textit{Nudity}, \textit{Van Gogh-style}, and \textit{Object-Parachute}—spanning multiple unlearning techniques.
-As shown, \attacker achieves significantly lower attack time ($\sim$65s) compared to P4D-K ($\sim$380s), P4D-N ($\sim$340s), and UnlearnDiffAtk ($\sim$140s).
-This improvement stems from our efficient multi-modal optimization directly in the latent space, without relying on external classifiers or auxiliary diffusion models.
-Moreover, these efficiency gains align with our high attack success rates, highlighting that \attacker is both effective and computationally lightweight.
-Notably, less robust unlearning methods (e.g., FMN, SPM) tend to require shorter attack durations, further illustrating their susceptibility~\footnote{We exclude cases where initial prompts alone succeed, focusing on instances requiring iterative optimization.}.
+To assess the practical efficiency of \attacker, we compare the average attack time (in seconds) needed by \attacker with various baselines, a lower average attack time indicates higher efficiency.
+Figure~\ref{fig:time} reports results for \textit{Nudity} task (attack time for more tasks can be found in Appendix~\ref{appsec:attack_efficiency}).
+As shown, \attacker achieves significantly lower attack time ($\sim$64s) compared to P4D-N ($\sim$238s), UnlearnDiffAtk ($\sim$232s) and WACE-C ($\sim$243.15s).
+This improvement stems from our efficient multi-modal optimization directly in the latent space and these efficiency gains align with our high attack success rates, highlighting that \attacker is both effective and computationally lightweight.
+Notably, less robust unlearning methods (e.g., FMN, SPM) tend to require shorter attack durations, further illustrating their susceptibility.